-Setting annual engagement goals and knowing how to track and measure your performance overtime, is a crucial practice for all organisations undertaking online engagement activities.
+Setting annual engagement goals and knowing how to track and measure your performance over time, is a crucial practice for all organizations undertaking online engagement activities.

 One of EngagementHQ's underlying set of metrics revolves around the amount of aware, informed and engaged visitors who visit your site and projects.

-Using the visitors summary information in the Analytics > Reporting section of your site is the best place to get your Aware, Informed and Engaged numbers.
+Using the visitors summary information in the Reporting > Project Reports section of your site is the best place to get your Aware, Informed, and Engaged numbers.

 Use a spreadsheet program to generate a graph of your aware, informed and engaged numbers over time.

 You might also consider mapping the number of consultations against this graph to help you tell a deeper story or even take an average of your past performance to help you set a benchmark for your coming years activities.

 When using aware, informed and engaged to help you set goals you should always reflect on past numbers to better understand the impacts of different events and consultations on your metrics.

 Any forward looking goals should also take into account the range of projects and issues you know are coming in the year ahead and their likely impact on your overall engagement.

 Make a note of the initiatives you will undertake to help you achieve these goals.